joshpowlison/open-stories/README.md

 ## Crediting Open Stories

 If you use and like Open Stories, please spread the word!
-Feel free to include the text "Open Stories, created by Josh Powlison"
+Feel free to include the text "Open Stories, created by Josh Powlison" on the site with a link back here, but that's not a requirement.

+I'd also love to hear your feedback, so send it my way!